tw-in-js/twind/src/css/README.md

 ## CSS directive

-Essentially the {@link css} directive uses some CSS rules in object notation, array or template literal format to create a optimized [inline plugin](https://twind.dev/docs/handbook/advanced/plugins.html#inline-plugins).
+Essentially, [the `css` function](/handbook/css_in_twind) uses some CSS rules in object notation, array or template literal format to create a optimized [inline plugin](/handbook/plugins).
 Here you can use the `&` selector to target the current element much like in other CSS-in-JS libraries.
 In this way, it is possible to write styles that cannot be described using an inline style attribute alone; things like specific children selectors.

 ```js
 import { tw, css } from 'twind/css'